-Two recent studies have yielded some very convincing results for the use of probiotics (see Probiotics Learning Lab) during pregnancy, suggesting that supplementing with friendly bacteria at this special time may help prevent preeclampsia, preterm birth, and neonatal sepsis.
+A number of studies have yielded some very convincing results for the use of probiotics (see Probiotics Learning Lab) during pregnancy, suggesting that supplementing with friendly bacteria at this special time may help prevent preeclampsia, preterm birth, and neonatal sepsis.

-The first of these studies1 was conducted in Norway, and monitored a total of 70,149 pregnant women.
+The first of these studies1 was conducted in Norway and monitored a total of 70,149 pregnant women.
 As part of the Norwegian Mother and Child Cohort Study (MoBa), the women were given three questionnaires to complete, one at week 15, the second at week 22, and the third at week 30.
 Questionnaires one and three included questions regarding the women’s intake of probiotic milk drinks and asked for details of when during the pregnancy the drinks had been consumed.

-The results from 37,050 women were analysed to assess effects on preeclampsia, and the data from 34,458 women was used in the premature birth analysis.
+The results from 37,050 women were analysed to assess effects on pre-eclampsia, and the data from 34,458 women was used in the premature birth analysis.

 The probiotic drinks commonly available in Norway at the time of the study contained two different combinations of probiotic strains: drink A contained Lactobacillus acidophilus LA-05®, Bifidobacterium lactis BB-12® and drink B contained Lactobacillus rhamnosus LGG® and Lactobacillus acidophillus LA-05® and Bifidobacterium lactis BB-12® The quantity and type of probiotic drinks consumed didn't seem to affect the results.

-Analysis of the data yielded some very interesting findings, not just that the consumption of a probiotic milk appeared to reduce the risk of preeclampsia and pre-term birth, but that the timing of the probiotic supplementation might also be significant.
+Analysis of the data yielded some very interesting findings, not just that the consumption of a probiotic milk appeared to reduce the risk of pre-eclampsia and pre-term birth, but that the timing of the probiotic supplementation might also be significant.
 In the preterm group, probiotic consumption was associated with an 11 percent lower risk of premature birth, rising to 27 percent for a preterm birth occurring later in the pregnancy.
-These results were observed in mothers who took the probiotic (see Probiotics Learning Lab) in early pregnancy.
-In the preeclampsia group, intake of the probiotic drink was associated with a 20 percent lower risk of the condition, but only when the probiotic was taken during late pregnancy.
+These results were observed in mothers who took the probiotic in early pregnancy.
+In the pre-eclampsia group, intake of the probiotic drink was associated with a 20 percent lower risk of the condition, but only when the probiotic was taken during late pregnancy.